collaone/MQTT_PRJ_PROBE/README.md

 # MQTT_PRJ_PROBE
 Probe Application that read cpu temperature, cpu usage and free disk space on root.
-These values are published using MQttClient.
+These values are published using MQttClient with a initial sampling time of 1 second.
 The application subscribe a command topic to change sampling interval.

 This is part of a example test, MQTT_PRJ_DATADISPLAY is the application that interact with the probe.